pantheon-systems/documentation/source/releasenotes/2024-01-22-drupal-7-99-release-bug fixes-and-feature-enhancements.md

 **Highlights**

-* **Menu link enhancement:** 'Parent link' in new custom menu creation is now limited to the current menu, simplifying the process.
+* **Menu link enhancement:** "Parent link" in new custom menu creation is now limited to the current menu, simplifying the process.
 Editing still allows access to links from other menus, enabling easy relocation.

 * **New Drupal 7 hook:** Introduced a new “hook_field_schema_alter()”, providing additional flexibility for schema alterations.